 The heritage trail is an 11km loop around the town that takes in interesting Goldrush sites, buildings, statues and views.
 There are information panels along the way that bring the history to life.

 Hokitika is home to many artisans providing a wide range of arts and crafts.
-Pounamu (NZ Jadeor otherwise known as Greenstone) and gold is sourced locally and feature in many of the works.
+Pounamu (NZ Jadeor was otherwise known as Greenstone) and gold are sourced locally and feature in many of the works.
 Wander around town and visit these craft shops to watch the artists at work – discover the art of jade carving and glass blowing.
 Its interesting for all ages.
 You can even have a go at carving your own jade or bone piece.

 Glow Worm Dell

 You should never pass up an opportunity to see glow worms in the NZ bush.
 Our friends had a wonderful experience.
-While visiting a local family they were taken thorugh a creek on their property that was dense with bush on both sides.
+While visiting a local family they were taken through a creek on their property that was dense with bush on both sides.
 As they waded down the creek at night, apparently they were completely absorbed in the magical fairylike lights of the glow worms whilst the stars twinkled through the canopy of the bush.
 Sounds amazing!